pragyadaga/todo-list/README.md

 1. Deploy the app on some cloud service eg. Heroku
 2. Dockerize the application so that build/deployment cycle is easier and can be easily ported from one machine to another
 3. Add features to the todo app:
+    1. Add test cases - unit and integration test cases
-    1. Ability to flag certain items
+    2. Ability to flag certain items
-    2. Reorder the items present in the todo list
+    3. Reorder the items present in the todo list
-    3. Filter by completed items vs show only incomplete items
+    4. Filter by completed items vs show only incomplete items
+    5. Ability to create different kinds of todo-list like work-list, personal-list

 ### Author ###
 ##### [Pragya Daga](https://github.com/pragyadaga)